 Books Set in the Middle East

-Whether you found this post looking for books set in the Middle East or are participating in our Book Voyage reading challenge, we hope you find a great book on our list.
+Whether you found this post looking for novels set in the Middle East or are participating in our Book Voyage reading challenge, we hope you find a great book on our list.

 This geographical region of the world, which covers portions of Eastern Europe, Western Asia, and Northern Africa, has been of great importance in history for thousands of years.
 Well known for its ancient civilizations, including Ancient Egypt, the Persian Empire, and the Babylonian Empire, it is also home to three major world religions – Christianity, Islam, and Judaism.

-It can be very challenging to truly understand these countries’ dynamics of religion and politics.
-So, while no one book about the Middle East can carry the weight of explaining everything there is to know, we’ve worked hard to curate a wide variety of books, many written by authors native to this region.
+It can be very challenging to truly understand the religious and political dynamics of this part of the globe.
+While no one book about the Middle East can carry the weight of explaining everything there is to know, especially in light of the tragic ongoing conflicts in the region, we’ve worked hard to curate a wide variety of books, with an emphasis on works written by authors native to this region.

 Our list of books set in the Middle East includes historical fiction, contemporary fiction, memoirs, and travelogues that will shed light on both the challenges and beauty of modern-day life in this corner of the world.